 Ben Meader, a student Digitial Media Tutor, walked around with me and forced me to choose my 99 favorite trees of Middlebury.
 These are in a Google Maps file, viewable from any web browser.
 The map also appears below, but is more graceful when opened in Google maps from the above link.
 This would make a great day of walking, and it represents one of nearly every variety of tree on campus.

-We’ve uploaded some subsets of these maps here, and, using Google Earth they are now viewable, almost half with pictures. (click on the picture in Google Earth for a full sized picture) There is also a high-res aerial picture availible of the Middlebury campus.
-The maps show up below in Google Maps, but clicking on the KMZ link below each map will open the map if you have Google Earth loaded on your computer.
+We’ve uploaded some subsets of these maps here, and, using Google Earth they are now viewable, almost half with pictures. (click on the picture in Google Earth for a full sized picture) There is also a high-res aerial picture available of the Middlebury campus.
+The maps show up below in Google Maps, but clicking on the KML links below will download the map to your computer, viewable then on Google Earth.

 Questions?
 Try here.